telefonicaid/fiware-orion/doc/manuals-ld/developer-documentation.md

 * detail
 * status (sometimes)

-## Creation of Entities
+## Contexts
-Entities can be created in three different ways:
+Contexts is a way to use shortnames instead of longnames in the payload and in URI parameters, for attribute names and entity types.
-* `POST /ngsi-ld/v1/entities` (to create a single entity)
+It is also a way for the user to use its own aliases (shortnames) for attribute names and entity types.

-* `POST /ngsi-ld/v1/entityOperations/create` (to create more than one entity in one go)
+The context is thoroughly explained in the [guide to the Context](doc/manuals-ld/the-context.md).

-* `POST /ngsi-ld/v1/entityOperations/upsert` (to both create and modify entities with one single request)
+### In the Request

-### Contexts
+If a context is desired for a service, it can be put either in the payload, as part of the entity/subscription/registration, like a "special attribute", or in the HTTP header "Link".
-If a context is desired for the creation, it can be put either in the payload, as part of the entity, a "special attribute", or in the HTTP header "Link".
+Especially the services that have no request payload data, like GET services will have to use the "Link" HTTP header.

 If in the Link header, its syntax is a bit complex:
 ```